panaitescu-paul/Music-Shop-Platform-PHP-2021/README.md

-# WAD-Mandatory-Assignment-2
-# Music Shop
+# Music Shop Platform made with PHP

 Music Shop is a platform where you can search your favourite music and purchase songs that you like.